japandotorg/shinku/docs/cog.rst

 If shinku is reloaded, the command-task queue for the older instance will be lost, even if there are uncancelled command-tasks within it.
 This will make it very difficult to cancel those tasks.

-.. py:function:: jsk tasks
+.. py:function:: shin tasks

     Shows a list of the currently running command-tasks.
 This includes the index, command qualified name and time invoked.

-.. py:function:: jsk cancel <index: int>
+.. py:function:: shin cancel <index: int>

     Cancels the command-task at the provided index.
 If the index is -1, it will cancel the most recent still-running task.